marco262/my_wiki/data/dnd/class/artificer.md

 [[/div]]

+_1st-level artificer feature_

-You have studied the workings of magic and how to channel it through objects.
+You've studied the workings of magic and how to cast spells, channeling the magic through objects.
 As a result, you have gained the ability to cast spells.
 To observers, you don't appear to be casting spells in a conventional way; you look as if you're producing wonders using mundane items or outlandish inventions.

 ### Tools Required

-You produce your artificer spell effects through your tools.
-You must have a spellcasting focus -- specifically thieves' tools or some kind of artisan's tool -- in hand when you cast any spell with this Spellcasting feature.
+You produce your artificer spell effects through your [[[equipment:tools]]].
+You must have a spellcasting focus -- specifically thieves' tools or some kind of artisan's tool -- in hand when you cast any spell with this Spellcasting feature (meaning the spell has an "M" component when you cast it).
 You must be proficient with the tool to use it in this way.
-See chapter 5, "Equipment," in the Player's Handbook for descriptions of these tools.

 After you gain the Infuse Item feature at 2nd level, you can also use any item bearing one of your infusions as a spellcasting focus.